nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/loncotes-basic-features.md

 Materials are often added to the library's collection.
 Add an endpoint to create a new material

 ### Remove a Material From Circulation
-Add an endpoint that expects a MaterialId in the Url, which sets the `OutOfCirculationSince` property to `DateTime.Now`.
+Add an endpoint that expects an id in the url, which sets the `OutOfCirculationSince` property of the material that matches the material id to `DateTime.Now`.
 (This is called a _soft delete_, where a row is not deleted from the database, but instead has a flag that says the row is no longer active.)
 The endpoint to get all materials should already be filtering these items out.

 ### Get MaterialTypes
 The librarians will need a form in their app that let's them choose material types.
+Create an endpoint that retrieves all of the material types to eventually populate that form field

 ### Get Genres
 The librarians will also need form fields that have all of the genres to choose from.
+Create an endpoint that gets all of the genres.

 ### Get Patrons
 The librarians want to see a list of library patrons.